Do You Need Motorcycle Insurance?

 Motorcycle insurance requirements by state

-In most states, you need at least $25,000 in bodily injury protection per person and $50,000 per accident, as well as $10,000 in property damage coverage.
-You can often find these limits written as 25/50/10.
+In most states, motorcyclists must have at least $25,000 in bodily injury protection per person and $50,000 per accident, as well as $10,000 in property damage coverage.
+The three limits are commonly displayed with slashes: (25/50/10).

-For example, New York has a minimum coverage requirement of 25/50/10.
-But Texas law requires you to buy coverage of at least 30/60/25 ($30,000 for injury or death of one person in an accident; $60,000 in an accident with two or more people; and $25,000 of property damage liability).
+For example, the minimum coverage required in the state of New York is 25/50/10, but the limits in Texas are 30/60/25 ($30,000 for injury or death of one person in an accident; $60,000 in an accident with two or more people; and $25,000 of personal property coverage).

-State | Minimum liability required |
+State | Minimum Liability Required |

 ---|---|